TeamNovaSoft/qa-exposed-server/docs/ARCHITECTURE.md

 With EasyEnvPreview, developers easily handle code changes and collaborate through a user-friendly interface.

-Developers use the tool to create branches for features or bug fixes, pushing changes, and switching between branches to assess their impact.
+Developers create branches for features or bug fixes on their local environment, pushing changes to the origin repository, then in the server we have the server running we can get those changes locally and switching between branches to assess their impact.
 They run automated tests, report issues to QA for further investigation, and ensure the codebase remains organized.

 QA reviews developer changes, ensuring they meet product requirements.
 They follow developer instructions, run automated tests, and report bugs for resolution.